 Line 65.
 Enter the total tax deposits you made for the year (including amounts paid with an extension of time to file).
 Enter deposits of tax withheld during the calendar year in which the related payment was made on line 65a.
 Enter deposits of tax withheld during the year following the calendar year in which the related payment was made (to the extent permitted under an applicable regulation section in chapter 3 or 4) on line 65b.
+See Withholding and reporting in a subsequent year, earlier.

 Line 66.
-Enter any overpayment reported on the 2016 Form 1042 that you are applying as a credit on the 2017 Form 1042.
+Enter any overpayment reported on the 2018 Form 1042 that you are applying as a credit on the 2019 Form 1042.
 See line 71.